wojbrown/esds-github-sandbox/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-`git add`:
+`git add`: moves a change on a local repo in the staging area

+By running `git add <filename>`, a local change or new file will be moved into the staging area where it can be committed in to the 'master' repo.
+Running `git add *` will add all files in the working directory into the staging area, but specifying individual files can be useful if a user does not want to commit all changes to the 'master' repo

 ```
 git add example_script.py
 ```
-Running `git status` will show that the new file is not in green and is now tracked
+Running `git status` now will show that the new file is now green and is in the staging area
 ```
 user@user-os:~/Desktop/esds-github-sandbox$ git status
 On branch main